Why You Should Spend Time Setting Up Your Social Media Profiles Properly

 4. Don't use Instagram for your book or blog promtion.

 5. Build your following by liking your readers and followers posts.

-LinkedIn is the network created for professionals.
+LinkedIn is a network created for professionals.
 Requiring a lot more thought, and detail.
 You need a bit more thought and planning when it comes to setting up a LinkedIn profile.
 Don't let this put you off setting up your own account.

 It allows you to post the very best of your work, and experience.
 This is the platform where like-minded people such as musicians, writers, publishers, agents, authors look for their next gig.

-LinkedIn can seem like a refreshing change to the news about dogs weight loss, and brides-to-be on Facebook.
+LinkedIn can seem like a refreshing change to the news about dog's weight loss, and brides-to-be on Facebook.
 On LinkedIn you can jump out of your shell and explore the groups in your chosen niche.
 Connect with like-minded professionals, and follow some of your favourite bloggers and companies.

 When you set up your LinkedIn profile the information created is used solely so that you can network with other businesses and like minded professionals.
 It also gives you the option to create your own "company page" and "showcase page".

 People use their company page to display their brand and tell people about company news, updates and all marketing related content.
-Many companies use to post job opportunities, and tell their followers about their company.
+Many companies post job opportunities, and tell their followers about their company.